 If you find yourself in a hole, stop digging. – Will Rogers

 So what’s a Good Esoteric Buddhist to do with this revelation.
 Do I keep digging the hole and look at everything as a problem to be fixed and produce more and more problems?
-Or do I quit digging the hole deeper and engage life and everything I encounter for the shear joy of engaging, or paying attention?
+Or do I quit digging the hole deeper and engage life and everything I encounter for the sheer joy of engaging or paying attention?